snghnaveen/force-new-tab/README.md

 ## Installation

-1. Download or clone this repository.
+1. [Download](https://github.com/snghnaveen/force-new-tab/archive/refs/heads/main.zip) or clone this repository.
-2. Go to `chrome://extensions` in your browser.
+2. Go to your browser's extensions page (works for Chromium-based browsers):
+    - Chrome: chrome://extensions
+    - Opera: opera://extensions
+    - Edge: edge://extensions
 3. Enable "Developer mode".
 4. Click "Load unpacked" and select this folder.

 ## Options

 - **Open in background:** Checkbox to open new tabs without switching focus.
 - **Whitelist:** Enter one domain per line.
 If empty, all domains are affected.

 ### Screenshots